THE GOVERNING BODY

 The GB has delegated specific responsibilities to the following four Sub-committees which report to it:

-Curriculum, Teaching and Learning Committee whose role is monitor the school’s and pupils’ academic performance against agreed targets.
-These targets are agreed by the Committee with the Headteacher before the start of the new academic year in September and reported to the GB.
-The Committee also reviews with the Headteacher all proposed changes to the school curriculum.
+Curriculum, Teaching and Learning Committee whose role is to monitor the school’s and pupils’ academic performance against agreed targets.
+These targets are agreed by the Committee with the Headteacher ahead of the new academic year.
+The Committee also reviews with the Headteacher all changes to the curriculum.

 Safeguarding & Wellbeing of Pupils Committee whose role is to assist the Headteacher and the Governing Body in ensuring that the school has in place effective policies and practices in line with statutory and non-statutory advice and guidance concerning the safeguarding and well-being of pupils